billthefarmer/diary/data/help.md

 sdcard.

 ## Settings
-* **Use custom calendar** - Use custom calendar that shows entries rather than date picker calendar
+* **Use custom calendar** - Use custom calendar that shows diary entries rather than date picker calendar
 * **Use markdown** - Use markdown formatting for diary entries
 * **About** - Show app version, licence and credits